secretstartups/handbook/job-families/engineering/ux-management/index.html.md

 Managers in the UX department at GitLab see the team as their product.
 While they are credible as designers and know the details of what Product Designers work on, their time is spent hiring a world-class team and putting them in the best position to succeed.
 They own the delivery of UX commitments and are always looking to improve productivity.
 They must also coordinate across departments to accomplish collaborative goals.

-## Manager, Product Design
+## Product Design Manager

-The Manager, Product Design reports to the Senior Manager, Product Design or the Director of Product Design, and Product Designers report to the Manager, Product Design.
+The Product Design Manager reports to the Senior Product Design Manager or the Director of Product Design, and Product Designers report to the Product Design Manager.

 ### Job Grade

-The Manager, Product Design is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Product Design Manager is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 ### Responsibilities

-* **Product knowledge:** Understand the technology and features of the product areas to which you are assigned, and have working knowledge of the end-to-end GitLab product.
+* **Product knowledge:** Understand the technology and features of the stages or areas you are assigned and have working knowledge of the end-to-end GitLab product.
-* **Cross-product collaboration:** Proactively identify large, strategic UX opportunities that span the product areas for which you are responsible and the product as a whole.
-Work with other Managers, Product Design to drive cross-product initiatives.
+* **Cross-product collaboration:** Proactively identify large, strategic UX opportunities that span the stages or areas you are responsible for and the product as a whole.
+Work with other Product Design Managers, Staff, and Principal Product Designers to drive cross-product initiatives.
-* **Deliverables:** Review UX deliverables (research, designs, etc.) that your team creates, and provide feedback to ensure high-quality output.
+* **Design quality:** Review UX deliverables (research, designs, etc.) that your team creates, and provide feedback to ensure high-quality output.
 * **Research:** Identify strategic user research initiatives that span multiple stage groups (and possibly the entire product), and work with other Product Design/Research Managers to organize research efforts.
-* **UX evangelism:** Communicate the value of UX to cross-functional GitLab team members, and influence the Product Managers you support to prioritize UX initiatives.
+* **UX evangelism:** Communicate the value of UX to cross-functional GitLab team members and work with them to leverage the [Product Development Flow](/handbook/product-development-flow/).
+* **UX debt:** Help the product teams of stages or areas you support to prioritize UX initiatives including [UX debt](/handbook/engineering/ux/performance-indicators/#ux-debt) and overall usability improvements to the product.
-* **UX process**: Set up and manage collaborative processes within your team to ensure Product Designers and Researchers are actively working together.
+* **UX process**: Set up and manage collaborative processes within your team to ensure Product Designers, Technical Writers, and Researchers are actively working together.
 Make sure everyone has exposure to the work that is happening within the broader team.
-* **Team building:** Hire a world-class team of Product Designers.
+Collaborate with your peers to make improvements to how we work across the design organization.
+* **Hiring:** Interview and conduct portfolio reviews of Product Design candidates to hire a world-class team.
+Review and provide feedback on interview scorecards to maintain a high-quality interview process.
-* **Public presence:** Engage in social media efforts, including writing blog articles and responding on Twitter, as appropriate.
+* **Public presence:** Help promote GitLab publicly through activities like writing blog articles, giving talks, publishing videos to GitLab Unfiltered, and engaging in social media efforts, where appropriate.
-* **Vision and direction:** Have an awareness of Opportunity Canvas reviews, strategy, and vision of the product areas you're assigned.
+* **Vision and direction:** Have an awareness of [Opportunity Canvas](/handbook/product/product-process/#opportunity-canvas) reviews, strategy, and vision of the stages or areas you're assigned.
-* **People management:** Hold regular 1:1s with every member of your team and create Individual Growth Plans with monthly check-ins.
+* **People management:** Hold weekly [1:1s](/handbook/leadership/1-1/) with every member of your team and create Individual Growth Plans with monthly Career Development check-ins.

 ### Specialties